Ewings Sarcoma Library

 Ewing sarcoma has also been called peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of the chest wall), extraosseous Ewing sarcoma (Ewing sarcoma in tissue other than bone), and Ewing sarcoma family of tumors.

-Undifferentiated round cell sarcoma may also occur in the bone or soft tissue.
+Undifferentiated small round cell sarcoma may also form in the bone or soft tissue.

-Undifferentiated round cell sarcoma usually occurs in the bones or the muscles that are attached to bones and that help the body move.
-There are three types of undifferentiated round cell sarcoma that are treated like Ewing sarcoma:
+Undifferentiated small round cell sarcoma usually forms in the bones or the muscles that are attached to bones and that help the body move.
+There are five types of undifferentiated small round cell sarcoma that are treated like Ewing sarcoma:

-- Undifferentiated round cell sarcoma with BCOR-CCNB3 rearrangements.
+- Undifferentiated small round cell sarcoma with BCOR rearrangements.
 This type of bone tumor usually forms in the pelvis, arms, or legs.
 It may spread to other parts of the body.
-In this type of round cell sarcoma, the BCOR gene is joined to the CCNB3 gene.
-To diagnose round cell sarcoma, the tumor cells are checked for this gene change.
+This type of bone tumor is more common in children younger than 18 years.
+In this type of round cell sarcoma, the BCOR gene is joined to the CCNB3 gene or to other genes.
+To diagnose this small round cell sarcoma, the tumor cells are checked for these gene changes.